Skip to content

 An update replaces only the app files in the Node deployment folder (C:\apps\my-app\).
 Two things stay put:

-• Your .env.
-It lives on the server, not in the build, so don’t delete or overwrite it.
-If you’ve added a variable to web/.env.example since the last deploy, add it to the server’s .env now.
+• The server’s .env.
+It lives in the deployment folder, not the build output, so the file copy in step 4 leaves it alone; don’t delete it.
+If you’ve added a server-side variable since the last deploy, update the server’s .env now.
+A new NEXT_PUBLIC_* variable instead needs a rebuild.
+See Changing an environment variable.

 • The IIS site and its web.config.
 They live in the separate site folder (C:\apps\my-app-site\), not the app folder, so you don’t re-run any of the IIS reverse-proxy steps when shipping a new build.